email: mao@parsnip.ai

 Qualifications

-Scientific Research: 11 peer-reviewed publications with over 780 citations (h-index: 11) in top computer science conferences (AAAI, EC, HCOMP) and interdisciplinary journals (Nature Communications, PLoS ONE) spanning artificial intelligence, human computation, and computational social science.
+Scientific Research: 12 peer-reviewed publications with over 1,200 citations (h-index: 12) in top computer science conferences (AAAI, EC, HCOMP) and interdisciplinary journals (Nature Communications, PLoS ONE) spanning artificial intelligence, human computation, and computational social science.
 31 invited talks at universities, research labs, and conferences worldwide.
 Program committee member for over 8 international conferences in computer science and computational social science, including WWW, IJCAI, AAAI, AAMAS, EC, HCOMP, and ICWSM.
 For details see my CV.

 Open-source: TurkServer, a real-time web platform for conducting online experiments of collective behavior.
 CrowdMapper, a collaborative crisis mapping web app for studying teamwork and collective intelligence (see talk).
-Creator of several widely used software packages and active contributor in the OSS web development community.
-Top 1% contributor on StackOverflow.

 Digital Fabrication: CAD/CAM CNC machining, microcontroller programming and circuit design, laser cutting, 3D printing, casting and composites.
 See my work from MIT’s How to Make (Almost) Anything.